danielsaidi/website_danielsaidi/collections/_posts/2022/2022-11-16-using-complex-gestures-in-a-scroll-view.md

 }
 ```

-If run this code, you'll get a horizontal list with red squares.
-As expected, you can swipe horizontally to scroll throught the items in the list.
+If run this code, you'll get a horizontal list with red squares, which can swipe to scroll through the items.

 Let's update the code above to add an `onTapGesture` modifier to each list item: